 RELATED: The canals of Amsterdam are calling

-18. Trek a hidden labyrinth in Barcelona
+No. 18 Get lost in a hidden labyrinth in Barcelona

 Labyrinths are just so intriguing, aren’t they?
 Defined as a maze with one pathway leading from the entrance to the centre, the origins of the labyrinth can be traced back more than four centuries.
 Barcelona’s Parc del Laberint d’Horta (Labyrinth Park of Horta) is the oldest garden in the city.
-Work on the labyrinth at the centre of the park started in the latter part of the 18th century and today it features 2000+ feet of twists and turns that takes you all over.
-If you don’t want to do any actual walking, you can simply appreciate the intricate design and its accompanying statues from the surrounding pavilions.
+Work on the labyrinth at the centre of the park started in the latter part of the 18th century.
+Today it features 2000+ feet of twists and turns that takes you all over.
+If you don’t want to do any actual walking, you can simply appreciate the intricate design and its statues from the surrounding pavilions.
 There is an entrance fee, but if you go on a Wednesday or Sunday, you can get in for free if you’re one of the first 750 visitors.

 RELATED: Explore the City of Love